idaholab/mastodon/doc/content/examples/example12c.md

 ## Results: Comparison to experimental results

 [fig:comp] presents the peak pressure and peak wave height in comparison to experimental results.
- It is observed that the modeled results match quite well with experiments.
+ It is observed that the modeled results match quite well with experimental results from [!citet](Mir2021a).

 !media media/examples/ex12c_comp.png
   style=width:50%;float:center;
   id=fig:comp
-  caption=Comparison of the modeled results to experimental results.
+  caption=Comparison of the modeled results to experimental results from [!citet](Mir2021a).

+!bibtex bibliography